hpcaubuserguide/hpcaub_userguide/userdoc/matlab.rst

  the last validation step (``parallel pool test``) to fail when using a remote client with a ``non-shared`` configuration.

+.. note:: Multiple such parallel configuration can co-exist and can be selected at runtime.

 Matlab as a client on Linux or Mac OS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^